LaunchCodeEducation/lchs/src/assignments/console-game.rst

 you need to find and fix the bugs.

 Once you finish this final round of debugging, your game is ready!

+.. admonition:: Tip

+   One of the best ways to find bugs in your game is to let someone else play it!

 Scoring
 -------